riquito/tuc/README.md

 ![ci](https://github.com/riquito/tuc/actions/workflows/ci.yml/badge.svg)
 [![license](https://img.shields.io/crates/l/tuc.svg)](https://crates.io/crates/tuc)

-We've all been there.
-You want to `cut` some string on a delimiter repeated in a non-deterministic way.
-Maybe you even want to use negative indexes or replace the delimiters in the cut part with something else...
+You want to `cut` on more than just a character, perhaps using negative indexes or format the selected fields as you want...
+Maybe you want to cut on lines (ever needed to drop first and last line?)...
 That's where `tuc` can help.

 ## Install